Informed Consent for Laparoscopic Cholecystectomy (Gallbladder Removal)

 Postoperative Dietary Guidance

-Following cholecystectomy, bile flows continuously from the liver into the small intestine without the regulatory storage function of the gallbladder.
-Most patients tolerate a normal diet without restriction, but some experience diarrhea or bloating from fat-rich meals, particularly in the first 4 to 6 weeks.
-A temporary low-fat diet during the early recovery phase is recommended.
-The majority of patients have no long-term dietary restrictions.
+After your gallbladder is removed, bile fluid flows directly from your liver into your small intestine all the time, instead of being stored and released when you eat.
+Most patients can eat a normal diet without issues, but some get diarrhea or bloating after eating fatty meals, especially during the first 4 to 6 weeks.
+We recommend eating low-fat meals during your early recovery.
+The vast majority of patients do not have any long-term diet restrictions.

 Expected Benefits